How to Save Money with a Pellet Heater

 So how can you save money with a pellet heater if wood pellets cost more than firewood?
 Here’s a quick breakdown of how to save money with a pellet heater.
 Read on below for more detail about each tip:

-• Set the timer to save pellets
+• Set the timer to save wood pellets

 • Heat your room to a set temperature